 Creating Teams and Organizing Students

 As outlined in the section above, teams are an important part of using Kialo in the classroom.
 When dealing with a large group of students, there are several ways to organize students into teams, depending on the desired outcome.
-The Organizing Students into Groups article is a step-by-step guide which outlines the easiest ways to get students into teams depending on your desired outcome.
+The Organizing Students into Groups article is a step-by-step guide which outlines the easiest ways to get students into teams depending on your preferences.

 Grading Discussions: Using Teacher Feedback